totem-technologies/solid-boring-avatars/README.md

-# Boring Avatars
+# Boring Avatars for Solidjs (Work in progress)

-Boring avatars is a tiny JavaScript React library that generates custom, SVG-based avatars from any username and color palette.
+Boring avatars is a tiny JavaScript Solidjs library that generates custom, SVG-based avatars from any username and color palette.
 <a href="https://www.npmjs.com/package/boring-avatars">

 ![hi](https://badgen.net/npm/v/boring-avatars)